In today’s post, you’re going to learn the best and most proven ways to quit smoking.

 To make it easy on yourself, you could also get unflavored e-liquid.
-Because the compounds you want to avoid, are shown to be present mostly, if not only, in flavored e-liquids.
+Because the compounds you want to avoid, are shown to be present most, if not only, in flavored e-liquids.

 I still recommend always getting your e-liquid from a trusted source, whether it's flavored or not.
-A trusted source is any source which has official certificates of independent 3th-party lab-testing of their e-liquids.
+A trusted source is any source that has official certificates of independent 3th-party lab-testing of their e-liquids.